 8/21/11: Tony Jerod-Eddie was expected to produce more in 2010, but had only 2.5 tackles for a loss with 49 tackles last season.
 He still was named an All-Big XII honorable mention for his run defense.
 Jerod-Eddie made some bad headlines for grabbing the groin of Nebraska's Ben Cotton in a pile.
 He has some athletic ability and could fit as a 3-4 defensive end.

 Micanor Regis, DT, Miami

 Height: 6-2.
 Weight: 305.
 Arm: 33.
 Hand: 10 1/4.
 Projected 40 Time: 5.13.
-Projected Round (2012): 5-7.
-3/13/12: Regis had 41 tackles with 6.5 tackles for a loss and two sacks this season.
+Projected Round (2012): 6-7.
+4/25/12: Regis had 41 tackles with 6.5 tackles for a loss and two sacks this season.
 He did not look good going against Ohio State center Mike Brewster.
-Regis was a standout at the East-West Shrine and that helped him to move up from the final rounds/undrafted-free agent ranks into a mid-level pick on the third day of the draft.
+Regis was a standout at the East-West Shrine and that helped him to be a late-round pick on the third day of the draft.
 He didn't participate in the Combine.

 8/21/11: Micanor Regis notched 42 tackles with eight tackles for a loss and three sacks as a junior in his first year as a starter.
 He needs to improve his production as a senior to make sure he gets drafted.